sandredd/cs404.1-1/program1.md

 paper, working through each individual step of the operations above, and then converting the steps to code.

-The files you will need (depending on the language you are working in) for this exercise are:
+The file(s) you will need for this exercise are:

 - `java/src/edu/berkeley/cs/util/LinkedList.java`